pivotal/docs-tap/tas-migration/spring-cloud-gateway.hbs.md

-# Migrating applications bound to Spring Cloud Gateway from TAS to TAP
+# Migrate apps bound to Spring Cloud Gateway from TAS to Tanzu Application Platform

-Gateway migration documentation details points to consider before migrating from either OSS implementation of Gateway or TAS service offering of Gateway to Gateway on Kubernetes.
+This topic tells you how to migrate to Gateway on Kubernetes from a TAS offering of Gateway or an open-source implementation of Gateway.

-## Deploying the `animal-rescue` application to TAS
+## <a id="deploy-app-to-tas"></a> Deploying the `animal-rescue` app to TAS

 Documentation for deploying a gateway service to TAS can be found here.
 At a high level, steps for deploying the `animal-rescue` app and configuring gateway on TAS are as below.